joshualyguessennd/StarkNet-Open-Oracle/README.md

 Don't forget to send some ETH to this address for the gas fees.

+### 2. Use the client to publish prices

+#### 2.1.
+Fill the envirnonment variables
-You are now able to fill the necessary environment variables in `client/.env(fill_and_rename_to.env` and rename the file to `.env`.
+You should now be able to fill the necessary environment variables in `client/.env(fill_and_rename_to.env`
+Don't forget to rename the file to just  `.env` when you are done!

-Use :
+Fill it using :

 - your StarkNet account private key as an integer
 - your StarkNet account contract address
 - optionally, Coinbase API keys with “view” permission if you want to fetch signed prices from Coinbase.
 Note that OKX doesn't require any API keys to fetch its signed prices.

-After that edit the function `main()` in `client/main.py` so you can choose your assets, and if you want to fetch prices either from:
+After that, edit the function `main()` in `client/main.py` so you can choose your assets, and if you want to fetch prices either from:
 - OKX (use `c.publish_open_oracle_entries_okx_sequential`)
 - Coinbase (use `c.publish_open_oracle_entries_coinbase_sequential`)
 - both (use `c.publish_open_oracle_entries_all_publishers_sequential`).